 Along came GBJam 5, showing up in my inbox.

 I reviewed the theme and the details; I was ready to dive into it.
 The timing was too good, I couldn't let the opportunity slide on making something in a style reminiscent of my first game console of any kind.
-To boot, I could use the protagonist/enemies from The Origin since I already know how I'd create the art for them!
+To boot, I could use the protagonist/enemies from the backburnered project since I already know how I'd create the art for them!
 Now that I had decided, what would I use to make this happen?

 I had the bright idea of using GameMaker: Studio, which I had just bought in a recent Humble Bundle.
 Before that decision, I had never touched GameMaker in any capacity in my life.
 But hey, this whole thing is meant to be a learning experience right?
 So away I went.